justinmnge/justinmnge/README.md

 <h2> Software Developer </h2>

 <p> After having completed the fundamentals of Python programming through Zero to Mastery's Complete Python Developer program.
-I have applied the knowledge I've gained to develop several projects that demonstrate my proficiency in Python programming, Version Control and Linux.</p>
+I have applied the knowledge I've gained to develop several projects that demonstrate my proficiency in Python programming, Version Control, Linux and Object-Oriented programming.</p>

 <p>With over 15 years of dedicated service as a military member in the Canadian Armed Forces, I have honed invaluable skills in communication, leadership, problem-solving, and time management.
 I am eager to leverage these competencies in tackling the dynamic challenges inherent to Software Development.</p>